Made in America (The Sopranos): Filming

 The episode's final scene was shot in Holsten's Brookdale Confectionery (pictured August 2007) in Bloomfield, New Jersey, in March 2007.

 "Made in America" was directed by Chase and photographed by Alik Sakharov.
 The two served in the same capacities for the pilot episode, "The Sopranos", which was filmed in 1997.
 The series finale marks the second time Chase has officially directed an episode of The Sopranos, although as showrunner, he would oversee the direction of most episodes throughout the show's production.
 "Made in America" marks the 38th and final credit for Sakharov as director of photography.

 Principal photography commenced in late February and concluded in late March 2007.
 Exterior scenes and certain interior scenes of "Made in America" were filmed on location in Bergen County, New Jersey, and in Brooklyn and Manhattan, New York City, New York.
 Additional interior scenes—including indoor shots of the Soprano residence and the back room of the Bada Bing! strip club—were filmed in a sound stage in Silvercup Studios in Long Island City, Queens, New York.

 The final scene was filmed in March 2007 at Holsten's Brookdale Confectionery, an ice cream and candy shop located in Bloomfield, New Jersey.
 The Bloomfield Township Council tried to stop HBO from filming in the town because they found the series offensive to Italian-Americans and voted to deny the production company a filming permit.
 As the council had no authority to stop filming in the town as long as the crew met the requirements stated in Bloomfield's code for filming crews, a permit was issued.

 To prevent leaks of the episode's ending or plot details, the scripts given to crew members had their final pages removed or given ones with alternate endings.
 In one example, the ending scene featured Tony raking leaves outside his house, which is a scene that occurs 10 minutes before the ending in the final cut; Chase received compliments for this ending from those with the edited script.
-The scene where Phil Leotardo was killed was filmed at a gas station on the southwest corner of Routes 10 and 202 in Morris Plains, New Jersey.
+The scene where Phil Leotardo was killed was filmed in Morris Plains, New Jersey.